luca-conterio/ROS_Project/odom_project/README.md

 It uses **ROS (Robot Operating System)** to retrieve the data, to compute the odometry and to publish the results.

 ## Project Structure
+The project contains an `src` folder with the odometry node, a `launch` folder containing the launch file to run all the needed nodes, a `cfg` folder containing the configuration for `dynamic_reconfigure` and a `msg` folder containing the specifiation of custom messages.

 ```
 odom_project
    ├── cfg